icede/homebrew-gcc/README.md

 To install into brew type:  brew tap acey1/gcc

-To compile the Gridcoin GUI client: brew install acey1/gcc/gridcoin (This will compile the latest commit version from GridcoinReaserch)
+To compile the Gridcoin GUI client: brew install --HEAD acey1/gcc/gridcoin (This will compile the latest commit version from GridcoinReaserch)